 Primarily European earwig (Forficula auricularia)

 Pest description and crop damage Earwigs are elongate, flattened, reddish-brown insects about 0.75 inch long.
-They are identified easily by the forceps-like pincers on the end of the abdomen.
+They are identified easily by the forcep-like pincers on the end of the abdomen.
 Adults have chewing mouthparts and are winged.
-Young earwigs (nymphs) are similar in appearance but are white to olive green and lack wings.
+Young earwigs (nymphs) are similar in appearance but smaller and lack wings.
 Earwigs are harmless to humans or animals, though they may give a slight pinch with their forceps.
 They can emit a foul-smelling liquid if alarmed.
 Earwigs feed primarily on decaying organic matter and are quite beneficial in that they also consume other small insects.
 However, they will chew small holes in the leaves and fruit of stone fruit.

 Biology and life history Earwigs overwinter as both eggs and adults just below the soil surface.
 In spring, females lay 20 to 50 smooth white to cream-colored eggs in the soil.
 The young progress through partial metamorphosis to adults by late summer.
-In fall, females may lay more eggs.
+In fall, females may lay more eggs and may be found guarding her eggs through the winter.
 Earwigs are active at night.
-During the day, they hide in moist, shady places such as compost piles or beneath stones, boards, and debris.
-They sometimes can be found in homes, particularly in summer, but they do no damage to house or contents.
-They rarely fly, but can move rapidly or can be moved by lumber, cars, luggage, or other means.
+During the day, they hide in moist, shady places such as compost piles, mulch, misc. debris, or behind plastic trunk guards.
+They sometimes can be found in homes, particularly in summer, but as they are detritivores, they are not considered a household pest.
+They rarely fly, but can move rapidly and have a tendency to climb, so are often found in fruit trees.
 They are attracted to lights at night.

 Pest monitoring Home orchardists: If damage to young leaves is seen, the presence of earwigs in the garden can be confirmed by placing a sheet of corrugated cardboard, hollow bamboo cane, sections of old garden hose, or similar material on the ground that will provide shelter in the garden.
 Check the materials each morning for presence of the insects.
 Infestations spread slowly, as earwigs rarely fly.